Ordisoftware/Hebrew-Calendar/README.md

 #### What to do in case of ODBC datasource connection error?

-The setup tries to register an ODBC dsn to the registry but in case of problem run "C:\Program Files\Ordisoftware\Hebrew Calendar\Register ODBC.reg" or open the ODBC datasource manager (Admin tools in Windows' Control panel) and create a user datasource named "Hebrew-calendar" for "SQLite 3 ODBC Driver" with "Database Name" sets to:
+The setup tries to register an ODBC DSN to the registry but in case of problem run "C:\Program Files\Ordisoftware\Hebrew Calendar\Register ODBC.reg" or open the ODBC datasource manager (Admin tools in Windows' Control panel) and create a user datasource named "Hebrew-calendar" for "SQLite 3 ODBC Driver" with "Database Name" sets to:

 "%USERPROFILE%\AppData\Roaming\Ordisoftware\Hebrew Calendar\Hebrew-calendar.sqlite"